 In addition, we seek and provide links to families for external agencies to help us provide inclusive and appropriate care for children e.g. Bankstown Community Health, speech therapy, occupational therapist and early intervention settings.
 Information about parenting, community services, inclusion and wellbeing is also available at the entrance to the preschool to support family needs.
 We are aware that for a number of families English is their second language, we have therefore ensured that a variety of brochures are available in multiple languages.
 We also have interpreters available through the school to support conversations with families to discuss their child's wellbeing and learning.
 We value and utilise the local community as a partner in children's learning and development and seek out opportunities to incorporate visits, demonstrations and activities in our program.
-For example recent visitors and activities have included discussions on road safety by Bankstown council, police visits, Living Safely with Dogs and STEPS eye testing.
-We have also organised an incursion and excursions to further support learning including The Bug Incursion, a visit to Featherdale Wildlife Park and A visit to Calmsley Hill Farm.
+Some examples of the visitors and activities have include discussions on road safety by Bankstown council, police visits, Living Safely with Dogs and STEPS eye testing.
+We also organise incursions and excursions to further support learning including.
+However, due to the current COVID19 circumstances we have been unable to engage with these experiences.

-Standard /Element Rationale for goal or identified issue Priority L/M/H 6.1 Engagement with the service Feedback from parents collected during parent teacher interviews revealed that parents wanted a more personal and relevant experience when attending the orientation.
-Preschool staff supported a revised orientation process that included the day to day information to be shared in greater detail with families and increased opportunities to meet with families before and during the early weeks of term 1.
-M What goal or outcome do we seek to achieve?
-Steps Who When Progress Notes We need to amend the current orientation process to make it more personal, relevant and responsive to our family's needs Planning meeting discussed improvements to be made to orientation and constructed a time line to move forward to ensure the new measures are in in place by the 2019 orientation for children attending into 2020 Narelle Tatiana Trish Week 10 Term 2 Plan communicated to principal staff Week 1 Term 3 General information brochure completed copies available in preschool and school office Outline of new orientation constructed and communicated to principal, and staff Week 1 Narelle Outline communicated to families through the P and C Week 5 Narelle Amiee Brochures for general information developed Week 7 Narelle Preschool information book altered to reflect new process Tatiana Trish
+Standard /Element Rationa for goal or i dentified issue Priority L/M/H 6.1 Engagement with the service Feedback from parents collected during more personal and relevant experience revised orientation process that included families and increased opportunities to 1. when attend d the day to o ing the or day inform ientation.
+Preschool staff supported a nation to be shared in greater detail with М What goal or outcome do we seek to achieve?
+Steps Who?
+When?
+Progress Notes We need to amend the current orientation process to make it more personal, relevant and responsive to our family's needs Planning meeting discussed improvements to be made to orientation and constructed a timeline to move forward to ensure the new measures are in in place by the 2020 orientation for children attending into 2021 Outline of new orientation constructed and communicated to principal, and staff Outline communicated to families through the P and C Brochures for general information developed Preschool information book altered to reflect new process Preschool Staff Term 3 and Term 4 Kristen Joanne Trish Kristen Term 3 week 10 Due to COVID19 it has been challengin with this goal.
+Efforts have been made to families to the Community Hub over the Parents have been asked their thoughts around the preschool orientation proces.
+We will now move to individualist where the parents are inducted in preschool.
+Using the parent meetings to bui relationships and gain informatio child's needs and goals.
+Liase the proposed change to P-2 school officer.
+P-2 Officer supports and feels the great way to orientate families and stud Officer has offered to send through doc to support us with this.
+Meetings will be scheduled to take plac and 9 of term 4 and led by the current preschor 2021. to connect e phone. s and ideas ss. ed meetings nto the Id n about their pol services nat it is a ents.
+P-2 umentation e in weeks 8

-Dates confirmed for orientation families invited Week 10 Parent and child resources made and sourced to inform families during orientation Week 2 Term 4 Induction and child information forms updated ready for use Week 2 Term 4 External members of the school and the community are invited to speak e.g. P and C, Community Hub leaders, principal, NSW Health representative (healthy eating) Week 1 Term 4 Orientation to take place across two days Tuesday/ Thursday Week 7 Term 4
+Dates confirmed for orientation families invited Term 4 Week 4 Parent and child resources made and sourced to inform families during orientation Week 4 Term 4 Induction and child information forms updated ready for use Week 2 Term 4 External members of the school and the community are invited to speak e.g. P and C, Community Hub leaders, principal, NSW Health representative Week 1 Term 4 (healthy eating)Orientation to take place across two weeks.
+Term 4 week 8 &9